juxor/afaq/markdown/secI4.md

 investment decisions or those which other communes/syndicates do not think of as essential.

-This we have two inter-related investment strategies.
+Thus we have two inter-related investment strategies.
 A communist-anarchist society would prioritise certain forms of investment by the use of **_"necessary"_** and **_"optional"_** investment projects.
 This socialisation of investment will allow a free society to ensure that social needs are meet